Aliases for ADGRB1 Gene

 GeneCards Summary for ADGRB1 Gene

 ADGRB1 (Adhesion G Protein-Coupled Receptor B1) is a Protein Coding gene.
 Diseases associated with ADGRB1 include Glioblastoma.
-Among its related pathways are p53 Pathway (RnD) and p53 signaling pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
-An important paralog of this gene is THBS4.
+Among its related pathways are DNA Damage Response and p53 Signaling.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
+An important paralog of this gene is ADGRB3.

 UniProtKB/Swiss-Prot for ADGRB1 Gene